tbu5358/tbu5358/README.md

 I’m a non-traditional software developer.
 My background is building products directly: taking rough ideas, turning them into structured specs, designing the product flow, and using AI-assisted development to ship working software.

-Right now I’m focused on legal AI, education AI, paper trading, and agentic software-development systems.
+Right now I’m focused on legal AI and education AI

 ---